TelecoRenta/Taller-de-IoT-celular/README.md

 # Taller-de-IoT-celular

-Course title: ***TALLER DE COMUNICACIÓN Y OPTIMIZACIÓN ENERGÉTICA CON DISPOSITIVOS IOT CELULAR (NB-IOT, LTE-M)***
+Workshop title: ***TALLER DE COMUNICACIÓN Y OPTIMIZACIÓN ENERGÉTICA CON DISPOSITIVOS IOT CELULAR (NB-IOT, LTE-M)***

 The goal of the workshop is to introduce the assistants to the cellular IoT low-power technologies (NB-IoT, LTE-M), which will be part of the technologies for future 5G massive IoT communications.

-The course is supported by two types of files:
+The workshop is supported by two types of files:
-1. **PDF guides** that consist in one guide for the course instructor and another guide for the student following this course
+1. **PDF guides** that consist in one guide for the instructor and another guide for the student following this workshop
 2. The file `example_workshopCIoT.otii` which contains a set of ordered recordings from an Otii Consumption Analyser and must be opened with the [Otii 2 Software - Release 2.8.4](https://www.qoitech.com/download).
 These recordings can be used as a reference for the exercises proposed to the students

 In addition to the above files it will be necessary to use hardware components, some mandatory and others that are optional.
-None of these hardware components are provided as part of the course and should be acquired by the organizers of the workshop.
+None of these hardware components are provided as part of the workshop and should be acquired by the organizers of the workshop.